Overview

 Dinner at leisure and overnight in Ninh Binh.

-Overnight: Ninh Bình
+Overnight: Ninh Bình.

 This marks the end of your unforgettable 14-day journey through Northeast Vietnam with Mekong Mosaic, filled with breathtaking landscapes, cultural encounters, and authentic local experiences.